 9.1.
-Planned un-blinding due to safety
+Planned unblinding due to safety

 In order to facilitate efficient management of safety reporting the trial manager will be unblinded to allow allocation to be communicated to the DMC.
 The chief investigators and investigator team will all remain fully blinded throughout the duration of the trial.
-At the start of all TMGs there will be a standing agenda item that all co-applicants must remain fully blinded to the allocation and no reports, tables will be reported partitioned into the allocation groups (A or B).

-The protocol contains criteria for un-blinding for safety reasons when clinicians need to know the allocation at the point when the patient leaves the trial and the TMG will be able to facilitate based on these criteria without involving the co-applicants.
+At the start of all TMGs there will be a standing agenda item that all co-applicants must remain fully blinded to the allocation and no reports, tables will be reported partitioned into the allocation groups the allocation at the point when the patient leaves the trial and the TMG will be able to facilitate based on these criteria without involving the co-applicants.
 In the rare circumstance a clinical safety query may require knowledge of the allocation the TMG will communicate directly with the chair of the DMC.